appserver-io/appserver/_docs/message-queue.md

 }
 ```

-> To make it easy, we can use the `@Resource` annotation.
-Thus, the container injects a sender
+> To make it simpler, as shown above, you can use the `@Resource` annotation.
+With this annotation, the container will inject a sender
-> instance, which can be used to send the name of the file.
+> instance, which will send the name of the file.